Radio Giant's Collapse Shows Why Traditional Media Is Dying

 What This Means for Workers and Listeners

-Media industry layoffs hit 23,000 jobs last year, and 2026 isn't starting much better.
-SBS's cuts are part of a larger trend affecting everyone from local news anchors to radio DJs.
+Entertainment and media layoffs hit over 17,000 jobs in 2025, and 2026 isn't starting much better.
+SBS's bankruptcy is part of a larger trend affecting everyone from local news anchors to radio DJs.
 These aren't just statistics.
 They're experienced professionals who built careers in an industry that's changing.

 For listeners, the shift means fewer local voices and more automated content.
 SBS used to employ local hosts who knew their communities.
 Now they're replacing some shows with syndicated programming or AI-generated music mixes.
 You lose something when radio becomes just another algorithm.